The Ralph Wiggum Loop: How Autonomous AI Loops Built My Serverless SaaS While I Slept

 Understanding the Vizio Case: Linux Freedom ∀

-Software Freedom Conservancy (SFC) recently complete the most significant trial in copyleft enforcement history.
+Software Freedom Conservancy (SFC) will go to trial this year in the most significant trial in copyleft enforcement history.
 In Orange County, California, USA, SFC sued Vizio — a manufacturer of ARM-based televisions — for long-standing violations of the GPLv2 and LGPLv2.1.

-This talk will explain what's going on with the case (and, possibly, what happened at trial, as it may have occurred in full by the time of SCALE 2026!), why it is significant to every Linux user and every consumer who buys electronic devices, and what is next for copyleft.
+This talk will explain what's going on with the case, why it is significant to every Linux user and every consumer who buys electronic devices, and what is next for copyleft.

 Unlocking Document Intelligence with Open-Source AI